Karan8501/Js_Docs/README.md

 # Js_Docs
-It is free code camp assignment (responsive legacy course)
+It is freecodecamp assignment (responsive legacy course)